CleanSolLLC/ct-covid-tracker/README.md

 6. Store the database user name and password in environment variables in the .env file.
 7. Request a Google client id and a Google client secret to store in the .env file https://www.rubydoc.info/gems/omniauth-google-oauth2/0.2.5/frames
+8. Add the .env file to .gitignore so that it is not added to your file structure on github
-8. Run rails s (server) to run the app locally at http://localhost:3000
+9. Run rails s (server) to run the app locally at http://localhost:3000

 ## Contributing